 Who is Jarrod Kailef?

 Career: I am a computer network engineer and am on the board of directors of a successful outsourced IT management firm.
 I'm very strong with Microsoft products, server management, TCP/IP and routing, and most of the other skills required to support the IT needs of small and medium sized businesses.
 Unfortunately this means that I work a lot.
 It is not uncommon for me to spend twelve hours a day working, and to work on weekends as well.
-Generally I put in about sixty hours a week.
+Generally I put in about fifty-five hours a week.
 It's a very difficult job that requires a lot of focus and mental energy.
 Usually just because I go home from the office, it doesn't mean my work is over for the day.
 Fortunately the owner of the company is very generous so despite the extreme hours, I am still taken care of reasonably well.
 I also own and operate a martial arts school.
-I'm not entirely certain if this should be considered my "career" because although my school was very large in the past, these days I just teach a small handful of my oldest and most dedicated students once a week, and the money I receive is really just donations from my students to help cover the expenses of renting the dojo where I teach.
+I'm not entirely certain if this should be considered my "career" at this point though, because although my school was very large in the past, these days I just teach a small handful of my oldest and most dedicated students once a week, and the money I receive is really just donations from my students to help cover the expenses of renting the dojo where I teach.
+In 2022 my involvement in the retro computing community in general got me an opportunity to work as a writer for Old School Gamer Magazine, and my articles focus on early 80s and early 90s home computer gaming.
 A long time ago, I used to do nightclub bouncing and I was the head of security at one of the most popular clubs in our area for about five years.
 As a result of this job I got a very large amount of real-world experience using martial arts to defend myself, and developed a system based on common sense, effective techniques which is what I teach today.
+(I don't recommend a bouncing job, by the way.
+It's bad for your soul.)
 I briefly was a reserve police officer, only for about a year and a half, and I quickly determined that wasn't what I wanted to do as a career.
 So since about 1996, I've been doing computer network management full time.

 Groups: (Note: Most of the organizations and groups I mention here can be accessed directly from the main page of this site by clicking on their graphic) I founded the PIF Silvergate guild back in the early ages of MMO gaming, and still run it today as the Guildmaster.
-(Well, "founded" is a bit of an overstatement, but I've been running since about 2004 or so) While somewhat inactive today, many of our members still stay in touch with one another, and we're still hoping to find ourselves a good core game to focus on.
-(A1, Perrin, Snowblossom, Poet, Squeakie, and the rest of the old PIF vets, I'm talking to you!)
-I'm involved in a number of other groups as well.
-I started off as a member of the Bards of Poets' Circle Guild but eventually ascended to the Guildmaster position there as well.
-That's a great organization founded by Grandmaster Bard Holt Ironfell, who is the man who taught me how to compose music digitally.
+(Well, "founded" is a bit of an overstatement, we branched off from another guild in 1999, and then merged with a second guild a few years later) While somewhat inactive today, many of our members still stay in touch with one another, and we're still hoping to find ourselves a good core game to focus on.
+I'm involved in a number of other groups as well - I started off as a member of the Bards of Poets' Circle Guild but eventually ascended to the Guildmaster position there as well.
+While now disbanded, it was a great organization founded by Grandmaster Bard Holt Ironfell (James Stratton-Crawley) who is the man who taught me how to compose music digitally.
 I am one of the three leaders of House Jurai, the oldest continually operating competitive Mechwarrior gaming guild in the world.
 They're a varied bunch with members all over the globe.
 I'm also a member of the Ultima Dragons which is the oldest (and largest) fan club devoted to Richard Garriott's "Ultima" series of games.
 (The same series of games I collect as a hobby) It's a great club and it's grown into much more than it started off as.
 I'm currently the Beta Manager for the Sundog Resurrection Project, which is a team of programmers who are recreating the classic FTL game "Sundog" using modern systems.
-I am also proud to be a developer with 6502 Workshop on their amazing Nox Archaist game for the Apple II, helping with community management, game design and various wordsmithing duties.
+I am also proud to be a developer with 6502 Workshop on their amazing Nox Archaist game for the Apple II, helping with community management, voice over work, game design and various wordsmithing duties.
 (Much of the public-facing media was my responsibility to write or at least proofread and edit, and I do all their narration for videos and such) The father of e-sports, Walter Day, put me on a trading card in 2019 for my contributions to the classic video gaming community.
-Last but not least, I'm a recipient of the Order of the New Britannia Empire award which was bestowed unto me by Richard Garriott de Cayeux, AKA Lord British, for my musical contributions to his Shroud of the Avatar game.
+Last but not most certainly not least, I'm a recipient of the Order of the New Britannia Empire award which was bestowed unto me by Richard Garriott de Cayeux, AKA Lord British, for my musical contributions to his Shroud of the Avatar game.

-Trivia: I've never smoked, used (illegal) drugs, or consumed an alcoholic beverage.
+Trivia: I've never smoked, used drugs other than those prescribed by a doctor, or consumed an alcoholic beverage.
 As mentioned above, I like cats.
 In stereotypical geek fashion, I can't see more than vague shapes without my glasses on.
 I'm fairly good at speaking American Sign Language, but I'm way out of practice as I haven't used it to communicate regularly since I was nineteen.
-I'm hopelessly colorblind, and usually have trouble identifying any color that's not yellow or blue.
+I'm hopelessly colorblind, and usually have trouble identifying any color that's not blue.
 The drawing of me you see on this website was created for me by Denis Loubet, the man responsible for most of the art in the Ultima series.
 He's my favorite artist, regardless of genre.
 Just for the record, Richard Garriott is my childhood hero.
 (And my adulthood hero as well, for that matter)